ISISComputingGroup/lewis-ess/docs/developer_guide/framework_details.rst

 statemacine:

--  Object-Oriented: Implement one class per state, derived from ``State``, which optionally contains up to one of each event handler
+-  Object-Oriented: Implement one class per state, derived from :class:`~plankton.core.statemachine.State`, which optionally contains up to one of each event handler
 -  Function-Driven: Bind individual functions to individual events that need handling
 -  Implicit: Implement handlers in the device class, with standard names